aarondwi/aarondwi.github.io/CCLandscape.md

 15. [Early Lock Release](https://infoscience.epfl.ch/record/152158) will complicate read semantic, will need also to go thru the log.
 Also cause possibility of holes in the log, as later transaction persists before older ones.
 16. [Phaser/Doppel](http://pdos.csail.mit.edu/~neha/phaser.pdf) can achieve high throughput under contention, but should only be CRDT-safe, unnecessarily block reads (cause of phase synchronization between join and split), and operations can't return data (to guarantee serializability).
 17. [QURO](https://db.cs.washington.edu/events/database_day/2015/slides/query_reorder.pdf) need full static analysis of all workloads, not allowing dynamic query to be also optimized (but possible to be made incremental)
-18. [IC3](https://nyuscholars.nyu.edu/en/publications/scaling-multicore-databases-via-constrained-parallel-execution) also need static analysis to create dependency graph.
+18. [IC3](https://nyuscholars.nyu.edu/en/publications/scaling-multicore-databases-via-constrained-parallel-execution)/[Transaction Chopping](https://www.comp.nus.edu.sg/~cs5226/papers/xact-chopping-tods95.pdf) also need static analysis to create dependency graph.
 Can't dynamically/incrementally add new transaction, as it will change the analysis, unless going back to traditional 2PC.
 Basically based on dependency graph between either full transaction, or piece(s) of transaction, some pieces need to wait to reduce abort.
 All of the checks need to be done atomically, e.g. inside a critical section
 19. [BCC](http://www.vldb.org/pvldb/vol9/p504-yuan.pdf) does lots of differing for read-only (the most typical query) to reduce dependency graph size.
 Read Check reduction done via partitioned hash-map, so reduce critical section size, which is expensive on distributed setting.
 Memory only, not including disk and replication.
+20. [Callas/MCC](https://www.cs.cornell.edu/lorenzo/papers/Chao15Callas.pdf) is a derivative of IC3/TxChopping, but has differentiation via nexus locks (across group as typical locks, inside group via `release locks before`/ deferred lock release).
+The group created is mostly from same, hot transaction.
+In effect, it behaves as if it is single thread per group.
+Across groups, still behaves as if blocking, but already achieves much parallelism inside a group.
+But as locks release is deffered, depends on the logic (lock all then check all or lock check in steps) basically if the front one abort, gonna abort everything else, which is wasteful.
+And still need static analysis, to reduce the abort